mdwe/aws-in-practice-workshop-automatization/instructions/ex1.md

         }
         ```

-6. Init new providers from Terraform files and apply changes with terraform
+6. Init new providers from Terraform files and apply changes with Terraform

 7. Modify **add_product** *Lambda* code to use environment variables for name of *DynamoDbB* table and pass it as `product_catalog_table_name` from *tf* file.
     - Python: